 So, if you have plans to publish your research on anime/manga, or have ever wanted to try, the Journal of Anime and Manga Studies can be a great opportunity to have your your research undergo a formal peer review process, and then have the result appear as a formal publication in a new journal.
 I know I am already looking forward to reading the papers that will appear in the new volume, and I’m confident that plenty of other people are too.

-So, to all potential Volume 2 authors, good luck!
+To all potential Volume 2 authors, good luck!

 The full Call for Papers, with additional details, is available online.